Lack of collaboration with your organisation is detrimental to your privacy and infosec programme.

 The solution: Officers and Operators.

-This is what we discuss in this episode of Sustainable Compliance Live, a weekly online show from Wired Relation where we discuss sustainable compliance.
+This is what we discuss in this episode of podcast 'Sustainable Compliance'

 We discuss one of the five sustainable Compliance trends: Going from central authority to company-wide collaboration.

-5 problems of centralized compliance
+5 problems of centralised compliance

 - You don’t get the information you need from your organisation.
 An example: Marketing has already implemented a new system, before you hear about it.